Let’s start this with some information from healthline !

 Ok, it’s me again…I have shared this info before in my own words but again, felt it was important to copy / paste the powerful truth here – If you’re fighting sugar and junk cravings and often feel powerless and ashamed, please understand that it’s an addiction and we can’t simply ” wish ” it away !

 Now that we know this and we know that knowledge is power, what do we do with this information, how do we celebrate the power ?
-First, we need to realize that having an eating problem is real, MANY are struggling with this and people do not overcome this by wishing it away or simply by having more control.
+First, we need to realize that having an eating disorder is real, MANY are struggling with this and people do not overcome this by wishing it away or simply by having more control.
 As a coach and even for myself, a question I ask is ( why do we eat this food, what reward is it giving us ) realize we only continue to do things that provide some type of reward even if short lived.. when people dig deep we realize the answer to this is unique for everyone but one thing that stands true for most is the feeling that comes over us from something that tastes amazing in the moment and moments to come.
 Like mentioned above there is a euphoria feeling that moves in with empty calories, high sugar / carb junk food and this feeling lasts until the next fix is needed which is never very long.
 There are MANY ways people fight this and because we are each different, each person will need to find their own path.
-I certainly do not have the credentials of a doctor or therapist and would not want my info to be used is a way to take the place of such advice if currently being treated but as a certified life coach, I have worked with hundreds of people from all over the world for the last several years and today I want to talk about one path I like to take with my clients as a coach.
+I certainly do not have all the answers but as a life coach, I have worked with hundreds of people from all over the world for the last several years and today I want to talk about one path I like to take with my clients as a coach.

 First, as adults, I believe that most of us know what healthy eating is, with the internet we can search what a healthy food diet looks like in seconds with hundreds of food ideas so it’s certainly no secret.
 I also know that as adults, we don’t like the feeling of being told what to do which is one reason I feel gimmick ” diets “don’t work, we want to do things because it’s what we want to do, our choice not because we’re being told.
-Another thing is, if a person is eating junk to numb emotions, eating as self medication, these issues will always come back without putting in the work to solve them.
+Another thing is, if a person is eating junk to numb emotions, eating to self medicate, these issues will always come back if we don’t put in the work to solve them.
 Something I find very powerful is when I get my clients to work on how they feel ( after ) eating badly.
 We all know if feels good in the moment which is why people do it in the first place.
-So thinking about how amazing it tastes in the moment certainly won’t deter us but what about that feeling that comes when it’s wearing off… you know when we feel powerless, discouraged, like failures because we know this lifestyle is getting in the way of who we truly want to be, the way we truly want to live.
-These real thoughts and emotions may feel like too much but it’s important to write them down, to be aware of how they are interfering with our life because without comfronting this, it’s hard to know the negative impact it’s truly having.
-These thoughts and feeling also create a want to escape until the cycle starts all over again which is another reason why breaking free of the addiction is so hard.
+So thinking about how amazing it tastes in the moment certainly won’t deter us but what about that feeling that comes when it’s wearing off… you know when we feel powerless, discouraged, like failures because we know this lifestyle is getting in the way of who we truly want to become, the way we truly want to live.
+These real thoughts and emotions may feel like too much but it’s important to write them down, to be aware of how they are interfering with our life because without confronting this, it’s hard to know the negative impact it’s truly having.

 It’s also really important to know that if you’re in a place where you want to drop pounds, shrink inches, change eating habits, it’s rarely all about ( weight ) this is why, goals should be set up to help with balance in your entire life.
 This balance is what provides peace and even joy and this is another topic for another day.